 This is typical of DeFi projects.
-In a traditional exchange, you have a company profiting from commissions from both ends of the trade, and paying off their private investors who have a direct influence over their policy decisions.
+In a traditional exchange, you have a company profiting from commissions from both ends of the trade and paying off their private investors who have a direct influence over their policy decisions.
 With a Uniswap-style DEX using AMM, everyone can be in on the game – and play for both teams at the same time.
-It has democratized the concept of the exchange.
+It has democratized the concept of exchange.

 Maker is a decentralized platform for borrowing.
-It’s based on the Ethereum network and uses the Dai stablecoin which is fixed at 1US$.
+It’s based on the Ethereum network and uses the Dai stablecoin, which is fixed at 1US$.
 To get started, you open a ‘vault’ into which you deposit your crypto.
 You can then borrow DAI and pay it back whenever you want.
 There’s a ‘stability fee’ of a few percent per year which is added to your Dai debt.
-Any gains on your original asset will be yours when you pay back the Dai debt and unlock your coins.
+Any gains on your original crypto asset will be yours when you pay back the Dai debt and unlock your coins.

 Yield farming has become a popular term recently.
 Many of the projects listed here offer the opportunity to lock up your crypto in a pool and be paid a yield.
 But which are the most profitable platforms for investing your crypto?
 That’s where Yearn.finance comes in.

 Yearn will find and invest in the highest-yielding DeFi borrowing and lending sites on behalf of the user.
 Returns have been incredible in the early days, but this is still a nascent project.
-A visit to the Yearn.finance website shows that there are dead links, and a warning stating, “This project is in beta.
+A visit to the Yearn.finance website shows that there are dead links and a warning stating, “This project is in beta.
 Use at your own risk.”
 I think I’ll wait and see how things develop over the next year before I jump in.

 Aave is billed as a decentralized, non-custodial, open-source liquidity-providing protocol.
 So far, so good – it ticks all the DeFi boxes.
-You can either lend to the pool to collect interest or borrow against your crypto assets and pay interest.
+You can either lend to the pool to collect interest or borrow against your crypto asset and pay interest.
 At first sight, it’s what an old-fashioned retail bank used to do.
 They charged a little more for loans than they paid for customer deposits.

 Aave charges a tiny loan initiation fee before your assets are allocated in a smart contract on the Ethereum network.
 From this point, interest becomes due on your loan balance until you pay it back.
 Again, it’s all super-transparent and open-source.
 You can even tokenize your lender positions and trade them as assets on the Ethereum network.
 This is a great example of smart contracts in action.

 There is a risk, however.
-If the value of your assets falls below a certain point, your position is in jeopardy.
-You must either pay back some of the outstanding loan or add more assets to your position.
+If the value of your digital assets falls below a certain point, your position is in jeopardy.
+You must either pay back some of the outstanding loans or add more assets to your position.
 Aave calculates your account’s ‘Health Factor’, a kind of financial well-being score.
 Should this fall below one, a liquidation is triggered, so make sure you read the small print thoroughly.

 Forked from Uniswap, SushiSwap is another decentralized exchange (DEX) where you can swap coins, join a liquidity pool, or stake your assets.
 There does not seem much to distinguish it from other DEXs.
 The literature suggests that Sushi will be more decentralized and more governance-focused than Uniswap.
 I could find no documentation to support this.

 The important feature of Kava is its cross-chain functionality.
 It’s based on the Cosmos network, which we will be hearing a lot about in the years to come.
 Cross-chain platforms enable integration with all tokens.
-For example, Ethereum-based lending and borrowing DeFi applications can only deal in ERC-20 tokens.
+For example, Ethereum-based lending and borrowing Decentralized Finance applications can only deal in ERC-20 tokens.
 In principle, Kava’s cross-chain approach can collateralize and lend against any cryptocurrency on any network.

 Bancor provides liquidity with its Ethereum-based protocol.
-At first glance, it’s yet another DeFi exchange using pooled liquidity, rather than an order book.
+At first glance, it’s yet another DeFi exchange using pooled liquidity rather than an order book.
 The difference with Bancor is its cross-chain functionality.
 It’s currently developing a link to the Polkadot network, for example.

 The value, strength, and security of a distributed network are all dependent on its size.
 Each time Bancor adds a bridge to another network, all these elements are strengthened.
 It’s still early days, but of all the projects discussed here, Bancor is looking like one of the eventual success stories.